RHIT-CSSE/csse332/docs/checkpoint2.md

 3. A process deregistering

-To avoid issues with the scheduler being called from outside of a timer interrupt, I suggested that you always cancel the timer of the currently running process, if any.
+To avoid issues with the scheduler being called from outside of a timer interrupt, I suggest that you always cancel the timer of the currently running process, if any.
 This will guarantee that the scheduler will only run once.

 The first thing the scheduler must do is to pick a new process to run, if any.
-To do, if must scan all of the queues in order of priority, and select the first available process to be run, at the highest priority level available.
+To do so, you must scan all of the queues in order of priority, and select the first available process to be run, at the highest priority level available.

 After finding the next process to run, the scheduler must put the currently